gundter/prime_peer_jq_03/readme.md

 You and your peer will be tackling a bit of jQuery and Front End using Bootstrap.

 You are going to create an application that allows users to search for video games, and display the result's image and title inside of a `div` (one `div` per result).
 The display of results using Bootstrap allows you to create a grid system quickly.
-The `index.html` already has links to Bootstrap's style sheets and JavaScript files, so you shouldn't need to get them.

 In addition to this functionality, clicking a result's `div` should expand the `div` it is inside of to show all useful information (at minimum include the description, release date & platform), using jQuery's `on` function.